Fourth Industrial Revolution: Distinctiveness

 Critics of the concept dismiss Industry 4.0 as a marketing strategy.
 They suggest that although revolutionary changes are identifiable in distinct sectors, there is no systemic change so far.
 In addition, the pace of recognition of Industry 4.0 and policy transition varies across countries; the definition of Industry 4.0 is not harmonised.
 One of the most known figures is Jeremy Rifkin who "agree[s] that digitalization is the hallmark and defining technology in what has become known as the Third Industrial Revolution".
-However, he argues that "that the evolution of digitalization has barely begun to run its course and that its new configuration in the form of the Internet of Things represents the next stage of its development".
+However, he argues "that the evolution of digitalization has barely begun to run its course and that its new configuration in the form of the Internet of Things represents the next stage of its development".

 Components

 The application of the Fourth Industrial Revolution operates through: